-For the years ended March 31, 2016 and 2017, our subcontracting charges amounted to HK\$183.4 million and HK\$221.9 million, respectively, representing 91.1% and 90.7% of our cost of sales for the same period, respectively.
+For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our subcontracting charges amounted to approximately HK\$183.4 million, HK\$221.9 million and HK\$60.2 million, respectively, representing approximately 91.1%, 90.7% and 92.3% of our cost of sales for the same period, respectively.
 During the Track Record Period, we adopted a cost-plus pricing model and the subcontracting charges were bore by our clients as reflected in our quotation.
 Failure to estimate the subcontracting charges and reflect in our tender price may adversely affect our business and financial results.

-Therefore, at the pre-tendering stage, our quantity surveyor, site manager and project manager collaboratively determine the profit margin of a project based on various factors including potential costs structure, human resources required, payment terms and completion schedule.
-We also take into account the pricing trends of materials and labor cost and previous pricing records for similar projects.
+Therefore, at the pre-tendering stage, our quantity surveyor, site manager and project manager collaboratively determine the pricing of a project based on various factors.
+For details, please see the section headed "Business - Pricing".

-The following sensitivity analysis illustrates the impact of hypothetical fluctuations in our subcontracting charges on our profit before income tax during the Track Record Period, assuming the fluctuation of subcontracting charges to be 10% and 20% during the two years ended March 31, 2017 with other variables remained constant:
+The following sensitivity analysis illustrates the impact of hypothetical fluctuations in our subcontracting charges on our profit before income tax during the Track Record Period, assuming the fluctuation of subcontracting charges to be 10% and 20% during the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017 with other variables remained constant: